-Mike Jones, Company Secretary
+Mike Jones, Company Secretary and acting Chair

-I joined the Trust about twenty five years ago, whilst I was working as an Information Systems Manager for a government agency, having spent most of my working life in IT, including working with the earliest personal computers.
+I joined the Trust about twenty-five years ago, whilst I was working as an Information Systems Manager for a government agency, having spent most of my working life in IT, including working with the earliest personal computers.
 I started working on a restoration project but soon gravitated towards areas of work that reflected my training in both systems analysis and project management and I’ve been very involved in putting together bids for all of the major funding the Trust has received.
-I also deliver talks on Crossness to groups, both on site and elsewhere.
+I also deliver talks on Crossness to groups, both on-site and elsewhere.
 I have to admit that, prior to a visit to a Garden Rail exhibition in the Boiler House I was not aware of Crossness or the significance of Joseph Bazalgette.
-Almost as an afterthought I said to my wife just before we were leaving the exhibition that I wanted to have a quick look at the engines.
+Almost as an afterthought, I said to my wife just before we were leaving the exhibition that I wanted to have a quick look at the engines.
 I did and was hooked.
 Even now walking into the Beam Engine House reminds me of how I felt on that first visit – amazed at the quality of engineering and the building.
 Subsequently learning that Bazalgette’s system continues to serve London and that his work saved the lives of tens of thousands of Londoners has only increased that amazement.

 Peter Nelson, Vice Chair